HoLaw77/CI-project-4.2/README.md

 <p>

-Ramen and Sushi Bar is a full-stack project that enables user to make order on three types of Japanese food products: Ramen, Sushi, and drink.
+Ramen and Sushi Bar is a full-stack project that enables user to make order on three types of Japanese food products: Ramen, Sushi, and drink and reserve table for meal.

 </p>